vincent-terpstra/vincent-terpstra.github.io/_posts/2019-12-27-HerokuWebapp.md

 ## Visit <a href="https://pacific-forest-24614.herokuapp.com/" >Webpage</a>

-This webpage was build in my web design class at Seneca ICT as an assignment.
-The app was build using the <a href="https://github.com/vincent-terpstra/webFinalProject/blob/master/server.js">Node.js run-time environment</a>, Express framework, and Handlebars for templating.
+This webpage was built in my web design class at Seneca ICT as an assignment, using the Node.js run-time environment<a href="https://github.com/vincent-terpstra/webFinalProject/blob/master/server.js">(code)</a>, Express framework, and Handlebars for templating.

-<a href="https://github.com/vincent-terpstra/webFinalProject/blob/master/data-server-auth.js">User logins</a> are managed on a mongoDB server.
-To access employees & departments:
+User logins<a href="https://github.com/vincent-terpstra/webFinalProject/blob/master/data-server-auth.js">(code)</a> are managed on a mongoDB server.
+To access employees & departments try:
-login: vince
+* login: vince
-password: vince
+* password: vince
 Or use the Register button to create your own account

-<a href="https://github.com/vincent-terpstra/webFinalProject/blob/master/data-server.js">Employees and Departments</a> are managed on a postgreSQL database with basic CRUD functionality.
+Employees and Departments<a href="https://github.com/vincent-terpstra/webFinalProject/blob/master/data-server.js">(code)</a> are managed on a postgreSQL database with basic CRUD functionality.